jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

   TypeError: 'int' object is not iterable

-I change the value passed to a tuple_
+I change the value passed to a :py:class:`tuple`

 .. code-block:: python